KnowageLabs/Knowage-Documentation/functionalities-guide/resource-manager/index.rst

 Resource Manager functionalities
 ------------------------------------------------------------------------------------------------------------------------

 The Resource Manager window diplays two sections: on the left the tree representing the existing system resources; on the right the details of the selected left-folder.
-On the right-top is available the current path:
+On the right-top is available the command toolbar.

 .. figure:: media/resource_mng_2_bis.png